Slavetomints/slavetomints.github.io/markdown/guides/password-cracking/john-the-ripper/incremental-mode.md

 ## Defining character sets

 By default, John will use the `ASCII` character set, which contains all of the 95 printable ASCII characters.
-This is quite a lot, meaning that just to find every 6 character password it will generate
+This is quite a lot, meaning that just to find every 6 character password it will generate 735 billion passwords.
+While a wordlist might make the process faster, a wordlist of that size would be about 4.8 Terabytes large.
+When
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzU0NDY1ODE4LDIzMjIyNDY1XX0=
+eyJoaXN0b3J5IjpbLTEyMjE5OTYxNjUsMjMyMjI0NjVdfQ==
 -->